javajosh/simpatico/kata/proximity-coherence.md

   3. java (servlet containers) - this ushered in the "thread-per-request" model.
 Fashion later abandoned the 'container' in preference for applications owning their `main()` (a good change).
 Note that "dependency injection" was a pattern invented to make up for java's lack of object literals (singletons).
   4. java (golden age: spring/jetty; dropwizard) - requests can share OS threads using virtual threads.
 Project Loom will allow programming vThreads just like os threads.

-Note: similar shapes exist in the other webapp ecosystems in every popular langauge, e.g. python, ruby, and node.
+Note: similar shapes exist in the other webapp ecosystems in every popular language, e.g. python, ruby, and node.

 Most of these innovations have to do with *scale*.
-The underlying requirement, that of proximity coherence (and in general to reduce repetative tasks), remains unchanged.
+The underlying requirement, that of proximity coherence (and in general to reduce repetitive tasks), remains unchanged.

 ## Coherence on the Client with Single-Page Applications: SPA
 After the world realized that XHR could be used to construct single page applications (SPA), another method of achieving proximity coherence was discovered!